 Finish line: allowance and issue fee

 If you reach the goal of obtaining a Notice of Allowance, you will need to pay the issue fee.
-Our firm charges a flat rate for paying the issue fee and sending the original patent certificate to the client, which will total approximately $1,100 for a small entity.
+Our firm charges a flat rate for paying the issue fee and sending the original patent certificate to the client.

 What are average costs for a typical utility patent application?

 Let’s walk through a timeline of a typical utility patent application and associated costs: